 The main thing to look out for when making changes to a training program is recovery.
 While we want to improve our strength and flexibility, we don't want to injure ourselves.
 My recommendation here is to take it very easy at the start, there's no reason to race to a less stiff chest or a more flexible ankle.
 Intensity can always be increased over time.

-If the soreness only last for a few days, then the modified program is potentially a good fit and the intensity only needs to be decreased ever so slightly and progressed over time.
+If the soreness only lasts for a few days, then the modified program is potentially a good fit and the intensity only needs to be decreased ever so slightly and progressed over time.

-This article isn't meant for high level athletes with very specific goals and highly tailored programs.
+This article isn't meant for high-level athletes with very specific goals and highly tailored programs.
 This information is intended for the everyday human who already spends time in the weight room and is also looking to make some improvements in their flexibility.
 At the end of the day, not working on your flexibility will never make you more flexible.
-But including a small amount of flexibility work into your strength training and doing it with a genuine intent will absolutely improve your flexibility and general well being over time.
-And that's the intention with this article.
+But including a small amount of flexibility work into your strength training and doing it with a genuine intent will absolutely improve your flexibility and general well-being over time.
+And that's the intention of this article.

-If you enjoyed this article, I encourage you to subscribe to my weekly newsletter, The Sunday Spread, where I share more training tips, discounts to my coaching services and products, as well as my personal interests like podcasts and book reviews.
-You can sign up by hitting the gray button in the bottom right hand corner and dropping your email!
+If you enjoyed this article, I encourage you to subscribe to my weekly newsletter, The Sunday Spread, where I share more training tips, discounts on my coaching services and products, as well as my personal interests like podcasts and book reviews.
+You can sign up by hitting the gray button in the bottom right-hand corner and dropping your email!
 I can also be reached through the contact form found here.
 Hope to chat soon!